 Required minimum distributions must start no later than April 1 following the later of the year the participant turns age 70½ or terminated employment.
 5% owners must begin minimum distributions regardless of their employment status.
 A participant that waited until April 1 to take their first minimum distribution will need to receive a second distribution by December 31 for the current year.

 Partnerships, sole proprietors, and LLCs filing as partnerships must deposit their annual employer contribution(s) for last year by their tax filing deadline.
-Filing an extension generally provides an additional five months for partnerships.
+Filing an extension generally provides an additional six months for partnerships.

 Refunds for exceeding the 402(g) deferral limit, $19,000 in 2019, must be made to avoid double taxation to the participant.